ClaudioSalvatoreArcidiacono/blog/_posts/2022-06-10-python-dependencies-management-workflow-using-standard-tools.md

 <figcaption style="text-align: center">Foto of <a href="https://unsplash.com/@artturijalli"  target="_blank">Artturi Jalli</a> on <a href="https://unsplash.com/"  target="_blank">Unsplash</a></figcaption>
 </figure>

-Most of you might already be familiar with packaging with `setuptools`, the `setup.py` file and with dependencies management using `pip` (or `conda`) and the `requirements.txt` file (or the `environment.yml` file).

-But did you know that `distutil` has been deprecated in [PEP 632](https://peps.python.org/pep-0632/), that `setuptools` recently started to [discourage the usage of the `setup.py` file for new projects](https://setuptools.pypa.io/en/latest/userguide/quickstart.html#basic-use) and that you should not directly call `setup.py` (e.g. `python setup.py install`)?
-I highly encourage to read at least the summary section of [this article](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html#summary) about it.

 In recent years, things have evolved in the python community; new tools have tried to become the new standard for python when it comes to dependencies management and in some cases, also packaging.
 Noticeable examples are:

 - [poetry](https://python-poetry.org)